 Persona segmentation is identifying and categorizing similar personas together.
 You can use varying segmentation methods according to your business and your objectives.

-Here are some ways you can segment your personas, along with examples for each method:
+Here are some ways you can segment your personas based on data, along with examples for each method:

 Persona segmentation: Product engagement